-CLASSES AT THE ECC FOR THE 2017-2018 SCHOOL YEAR BEGAN SEPTEMBER 5!
+CLASSES AT THE ECC FOR THE 2018-2019 SCHOOL YEAR BEGIN SEPTEMBER 4!
 There are still available spots in our Early Childhood Center and we welcome children two-years of age and up.
 Questions?
 Contact ECC Director Sally Loevner: email@example.com or 310.476.2274.
 We're happy to show you around our wonderful campus!

-IT'S ALSO TIME TO SIGN UP FOR OUR WINTER INFANT-TODDLER CLASSES!
+IT'S ALSO TIME TO SIGN UP FOR OUR SUMMER INFANT-TODDLER CLASSES!
 Follow this LINK to print out the pdf with all of the details and to register.
-The series of ten Friday morning classes for ages 8-24 months begins January 12!
+The series of seven Friday morning classes for ages 8-24 months begins June 22!

 Our school is licensed for 45 children with a staff/child ratio of better than one to eight ensuring that each child receives maximum attention.
 With an awareness of current research on early cognitive development, our teachers capitalize on the children’s interest in the world.
 They encourage fundamental skills that prepare children for further academics.

 Language, music, imaginary play, fine and large motor experiences, pre-reading, and pre-math are all part of the curriculum as is dress-up, story time, and exploring the environment.

 On our shaded outdoor yard, children run, climb, ride bikes, and build, as well as create their own games.